Basis-Theory/basistheory-go/docs/AuthenticateThreeDSSessionRequest.md

 `func (o *AuthenticateThreeDSSessionRequest) UnsetChallengePreference()`

 UnsetChallengePreference ensures that no value is present for ChallengePreference, not even an explicit nil
+### GetRequestDecoupledChallenge

+`func (o *AuthenticateThreeDSSessionRequest) GetRequestDecoupledChallenge() bool`

+GetRequestDecoupledChallenge returns the RequestDecoupledChallenge field if non-nil, zero value otherwise.

+### GetRequestDecoupledChallengeOk

+`func (o *AuthenticateThreeDSSessionRequest) GetRequestDecoupledChallengeOk() (*bool, bool)`

+GetRequestDecoupledChallengeOk returns a tuple with the RequestDecoupledChallenge field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRequestDecoupledChallenge

+`func (o *AuthenticateThreeDSSessionRequest) SetRequestDecoupledChallenge(v bool)`

+SetRequestDecoupledChallenge sets RequestDecoupledChallenge field to given value.

+### HasRequestDecoupledChallenge

+`func (o *AuthenticateThreeDSSessionRequest) HasRequestDecoupledChallenge() bool`

+HasRequestDecoupledChallenge returns a boolean if a field has been set.

+### GetDecoupledChallengeMaxTime

+`func (o *AuthenticateThreeDSSessionRequest) GetDecoupledChallengeMaxTime() int32`

+GetDecoupledChallengeMaxTime returns the DecoupledChallengeMaxTime field if non-nil, zero value otherwise.

+### GetDecoupledChallengeMaxTimeOk

+`func (o *AuthenticateThreeDSSessionRequest) GetDecoupledChallengeMaxTimeOk() (*int32, bool)`

+GetDecoupledChallengeMaxTimeOk returns a tuple with the DecoupledChallengeMaxTime field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDecoupledChallengeMaxTime

+`func (o *AuthenticateThreeDSSessionRequest) SetDecoupledChallengeMaxTime(v int32)`

+SetDecoupledChallengeMaxTime sets DecoupledChallengeMaxTime field to given value.

+### HasDecoupledChallengeMaxTime

+`func (o *AuthenticateThreeDSSessionRequest) HasDecoupledChallengeMaxTime() bool`

+HasDecoupledChallengeMaxTime returns a boolean if a field has been set.

+### SetDecoupledChallengeMaxTimeNil

+`func (o *AuthenticateThreeDSSessionRequest) SetDecoupledChallengeMaxTimeNil(b bool)`

+ SetDecoupledChallengeMaxTimeNil sets the value for DecoupledChallengeMaxTime to be an explicit nil

+### UnsetDecoupledChallengeMaxTime
+`func (o *AuthenticateThreeDSSessionRequest) UnsetDecoupledChallengeMaxTime()`

+UnsetDecoupledChallengeMaxTime ensures that no value is present for DecoupledChallengeMaxTime, not even an explicit nil
 ### GetPurchaseInfo

 `func (o *AuthenticateThreeDSSessionRequest) GetPurchaseInfo() ThreeDSPurchaseInfo`